 Studying in Australia

-Student guardians will apply for the new Student Guardian visa (subclass 590)
+Student guardians can apply for the Student Guardian visa (subclass 590).

 Country Specific Financial Guidance

 You need to have enough money that is genuinely available to you to pay for your course fees, travel and living costs for you and your accompanying family members while you are in Australia.

 It is useful to provide a summary with your application, outlining the funds that are available to you.
 You can complete this template and upload it as an attachment with your application.

 If the Document Checklist Tool will allow you to determine if you need to provide documentary evidence of financial capacity.